international Secondary Student Exchange Program (ISSEP)

 The decision whether or not to participate in an exchange program rests entirely with the school.
 This decision will be based on the school being satisfied with the particular arrangements, with the capacity and support for the program from the school community and with the perceived benefits to the school.

 When approached, schools can assume that a registered exchange organisation will be able to provide adequate local support and pastoral care of the overseas students.
 Failure to provide appropriate support may lead to deregistration of the exchange organisation.

 Selecting, arranging, vetting and monitoring host family arrangements are the responsibilities of the registered SEOs.

 Any concerns regarding an overseas exchange student's welfare, attendance, behaviour or decline in performance should be taken up with the relevant SEO.

 Access to students by registered exchange organisations is at the discretion of the Principal.

 Selection and arrangements for students to join an overseas exchange program is a matter between the student, the parents and the registered exchange organisations.

-Organisations and schools seeking registration in WA
+Organisations seeking registration in WA